kekru/docker-remote-api-tls/README.md

 ## Remote Api with auto generating CA, certificates and keys

-The docker-remote-api image can generate CA, certificates and keys for your.
+The docker-remote-api image can generate CA, certificates and keys for you automatically.
 Create a docker-compose.yml file, specifying a password and the hostname, on which the remote api will be accessible later on.
 The hostname will be written to the server's certificate.

 ```yml